primitive/frontstrap/README.md

 # frontstrap

-Bootstrap starter theme for [Frontity](https://frontity.org/) based Headless WordPress.
+Bootstrap 5 based theme for [Frontity](https://frontity.org/) Headless WordPress.

 **N.B.:**
-Prepping for a new project.
 Frontity will be deprecated in favour of a new framework.
 This repo will be archived and the theme will be re-released as a new package.